Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

   * Exercises (not every detail, but *"passed"* or *"failed"*)
   * Overall engagement (interactive lecture, discussions, small presentations, ...)
 * Let us know if you cannot come to a lecture / exercise (you don't have to give a reason)
-* Point of no return: TODO
+* You will need to register yourself to the *"exam"* on campus
+* Point of no return: once you gave the first presentation (Nov 11), you have to register (please let us still know when you drop just before the presentation)

 ---